Any Sasakian structure is approximated by embeddings into spheres: Asymptotic expansion of the weighted Bergman kernel

 A crucial element for the proof of Theorem~\ref{TheoMain2} is the asymptotic expansion of the weighted Bergman kernel $B_k=\sum_i(k+i)\BB$ proven in \cite[Theorem~1.7 and Remark~4.13]{rossthomas11a}.
 Namely, for coefficients $c_i$ given by

 there is an asymptotic expansion

 for some smooth functions $b_i$.
-Moreover, taking $p>r+q$ will ensure that the expansions holds in $C^q$ up to order $O(k^{n+1-r})$.
-We will always assume that $p$ is chosen large enough so that the expansions holds in $C^q$ for a given $q$.
+Moreover, for a given $q\in\N$ we can pick the coefficients $c_i$ given as in \Cref{EqCi} with $p>r+q$.
+This will ensure that the expansions holds in $C^q$ up to order $O(k^{n+1-r})$.
+Assume from now on that $q\in\N$ is fixed.
+We will always assume that $p$ is chosen large enough so that the expansions holds in $C^q$.

 In our case $2\pi\omega$ is the curvature of $h$ so that \cite[(1.11) and Corollary~4.12]{rossthomas11a} give

 where $\Scal(\omega)$ is the scalar curvature of $\omega$.
 In particular, $b_0$ is constant over $X$.
 Moreover, integrating over $X$ one sees that $c=\sum_ic_i(k+i)h^0(L^{k+i})$ has an expansion